saasbook/hw-ruby-intro/README.md

 Check the [Ruby 2.x documentation](http://ruby-doc.org) on `Array`, `Hash` and `Enumerable` as they could help tremendously with these exercises. :-)

 0. Define a method `sum(array)` that takes an array of integers as an argument and returns the sum of its elements.
 For an empty array it should return zero.

 0. Define a method `max_2_sum(array)` which takes an array of integers as an argument and returns the sum of its two largest elements.
 For an empty array it should return zero.
 For an array with just one element, it should return that element.

 0. Define a method `sum_to_n?(array, n)` that takes an array of integers and an additional integer, n, as arguments and returns true if any two elements in the array of integers sum to n.
-An empty array should sum to zero by definition.
+This method should return false for any array with less than two elements.

 You can check your progress by running `rspec spec/part1_spec.rb`, or just running `autotest` and leaving it running.